ojilles/jilles.net/_posts/2009-02-23-synergy-tips-for-mac-users.md

                 right(10,90) = pc

-Which defines the pc as being to the right of my laptop, but only starting from 10% of the screen untill 90% of the screen, neatly disabling Synergy in the corners.
+Which defines the pc as being to the right of my laptop, but only starting from 10% of the screen until 90% of the screen, neatly disabling Synergy in the corners.